charliecalvert/CloudNotes/Assignments/Ec2Provision.md

 cat id_rsa.pub
 ```

 Select the entire key with the mouse and press **Ctrl-C** to copy it.
-Then go to bitbucket, choose manage account, and add you new public ssh key, calling it something like Prog219AwsKey.
+Then go to gitgub or bitbucket, as appropriate.
+Choose manage account, and add you new public ssh key, calling it something like Prog219AwsKey.

 Type **cd** to go to the home directory.
 Then type: **nano .bashrc**